-General Form for the Consolidated Regulations of Canada
+General format for the Consolidated Regulations of Canada:

 Federal regulations not found in the Consolidated Regulations of Canada are published in Part II of the Canada Gazette.
 These regulations are given an SOR number.
 SOR stands for Statutory Orders and Regulations.
-For dates from the year 2000 onwards, use all four digits (e.g., 2012); for earlier years, use the last two digits (e.g., use 99 for the year 1999).
+For the year, use all four digits (e.g., 2012) from 2000 onwards; for earlier years, use the last two digits (e.g., 99 for the year 1999).

-General Form for Regulations Published in the Canada Gazette, Part II
+General format for regulations published in the Canada Gazette, Part II:

 Safe Containers Convention Regulations, SOR/82-1038.

 Rules of the Supreme Court of Canada, SOR/2002-156.

 Rules of the Supreme Court of Canada, SOR/2002-156, ss 35-43.